AZProductions/AbstractCollection/README.md

 # Abstract Collection.
 Abstract wallpapers.
 Free to use, edit and share.

 We've made a collection of beautiful abstract wallpapers.
 Free to use.
 When sharing, please link it to this repository.
 All pictures are under **no copyright**.
+All images are *4K*, you can manually rescale the images to fit your needs.

 ## Our favourites
 ![](https://raw.githubusercontent.com/AZProductions/AbstractCollection/main/Vol1/8.png)